murrple-1/Iversoft-Test/README.md

         - Password: `password`
     - Ensure user is granted `SELECT, INSERT, UPDATE, DELETE`, at least
     - Run `mysql -u root -p iversoft < dump.sql`

+### Justification

+Please not, the `dump.sql` file is not exactly as sent.
+I have moved some data around to make it a little easier to work with with my ORM, and also added some foreign keys to improve relationship-iness.

 ### Build